Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-y8zrEB5BiwQ.md

 ### Transcript

-> uh will we use samurai for something yep one day one day samuel will be used for something sam
+> will we use samurai for something yep one day one day samuel will be used for something sam